 British Columbia also works with other jurisdictions to make sure we have electricity when we need it, and as such, B.C.’s transmission system is part of a larger interconnected power grid, called the Western Interconnection.
 This grid spans B.C. and Alberta, 14 western states, and the northern portion of Baja California in Mexico.

 As part of the Western Interconnection, the Province collaborates with regional reliability bodies including:

 - The North American Electric Reliability Corporation (NERC): a not-for-profit entity whose mission is to ensure the reliability of North America’s electricity system by developing and enforcing reliability standards

 - The Western Electricity Coordinating Council (WECC): a regional entity responsible for coordinating and promoting reliability in the Western Interconnection

-Regulation & the BCUC
+Regulation and the BCUC

 Under the Utilities Commission Act, the BCUC regulates the supply of electricity and natural gas utilities in B.C., sets the rates that homeowners and businesses pay, and approves utilities' revenue requirements and rates as well as capital projects and their costs.
-It also has the authority to adopt standards established by NERC to ensure B.C. homes and businesses get reliable electricity where and when they need it.
+It also has the authority to adopt standards established by NERC to ensure B.C. homes and businesses receive reliable electricity where and when they need it.